 4 students and 2 faculty posing in the school hallway with artwork.

-Guided by teachers Bryan McGouran and Jonathon Butler, with support from central staff Jennifer D’Addario (elementary math department), Andrea Thykootathil (secondary math department), Sonya Charal (Indigenous Education), and Toronto Catholic District School Board Indigenous artists Diane Montreuil and Allison Dawn Pilon, students explored the sacredness of drumming through the teachings of the Medicine Wheel.
-The project shared cultural knowledge while helping students understand how drumming connects mind, body, spirit, and community.
+Guided by teachers Bryan McGouran and Jonathon Butler, with support from Jennifer D'Addario (Elementary Math Department), Andrea Thykootathil (Secondary Math Department), Sonya Charal (Indigenous Education), and TCDSB Indigenous artists Diane Montreuil and Allison Dawn Pilon, students explored the sacredness of drumming through the teachings of the Medicine Wheel while connecting Indigenous ways of knowing with mathematics.

 Heartbeat of the Drum: Celebrating Learning, Culture, and CommunityHeartbeat of the Drum: Celebrating Learning, Culture, and CommunityHeartbeat of the Drum: Celebrating Learning, Culture, and CommunityHeartbeat of the Drum: Celebrating Learning, Culture, and Community